 Monitoring:

-Close monitoring is essential during and after the blood transfusion.
-Important signs such as pressure, heart rate, and oxygen saturation, should be checked to detect any possible reactions or complications promptly.
+This is an important step during and after the procedure.
+Doctors check important signs such as pressure, heart rate and oxygen saturation to detect possible reactions and complications quickly.

 Transfusion Reactions: